guyzmo/git-repo/README.md

     [gitrepo "bitbucket"]
         username = ford.prefect
-        token = YourOtherSecretKey
+        token = YourSecretAppKey

     [gitrepo "gogs"]
         fqdn = UrlOfYourGogs
         token = YourVerySecretKey

 Here, we're setting the basics: just the private token.
-You'll notice that for bitbucket the private token is your username and password seperated by a column.
-That's because bitbucket does not offer throw away private tokens for tools (I might implement BB's OAuth at some point).
+Notice that the token needed for Bitbucket are an App-token, not to be confused with an OAuth-token, which are also avaiable from the Butbucket settings.

 You also have the ability to set up an alias:

     [gitrepo "bitbucket"]
         alias = bit
         username = ford.prefect
-        token = YourOtherSecretKey
+        token = YourSecretAppKey

 that will change the command you use for a name you'll prefer to handle actions for the service you use: